WebAhead10/Hseen-Adan-Abed/README.md

 You get no points if you answered wrong 3 times.

-In this quiz we have a number of questions about our group, on a scale from 0-40 keep score of your knowledge of the people surrounding you. if your score is - 0-10 :: You are still strangers! if your score is - 11 - 20 :: You know a thing or two! if your score is - 21 - 35 :: You are basically friends (but not close friends)! if your score is - 36 - 40 :: You are a family!
+In this quiz we have a number of questions about our group, On a scale from 0-40 keep score of your knowledge of the people surrounding you.
+If your score is - 0-10 :: You are still strangers!
+If your score is - 11 - 20 :: You know a thing or two!
+If your score is - 21 - 35 :: You are basically friends (but not close friends)!
+If your score is - 36 - 40 :: You are a family!

 Good Luck!!!